hackforla/website/.github/ISSUE_TEMPLATE/Mobile_responsiveness.md

 ---
 ### Overview
-We need to check the mobile changes of all the website pages so that we correct any bug that is appearing on mobile.
+We need to check the mobile changes of evry pages on the website  so that we correct any bug that is appearing on mobile.

 REPLACE THIS TEXT -
 1. Explain the bug that you have observed
 2. Put a screenshot of the bug: you can use the following template to create a drop down image